Cost to Build a Deck – 2023 Average Prices & Cost Calculator

 How Much Does a New Deck Cost?

-Often, adding a deck is significantly less expensive to add outdoor living space with a deck than it is to add an addition to your home.
+Often, adding a deck is a significantly less expensive way to add outdoor living space than adding an addition to your home.

 Adding a deck can add significant value to your home as well.
-The average cost of building a deck is about $20 – $50 per square foot, and most spend $4,000 to $12,000 to build one.
+The average cost of building a deck is about $30 – $60 per square foot, and most spend $4,400 to $12,000 on average to build a small to moderately sized deck.

 There are several things to consider when establishing a budget for your project to help get a more precise estimate.